Inspired Sedona Landscapes

-When I recently decided to create this southwest wall art, I was Inspired to change the direction of my landscape art to abstracts.
+When I recently decided to create this contemporary art southwest desert landscape in acrylics, I was Inspired to change the direction of my Sedona landscape paintings to abstracts.
 I never thought I would, being the detailed painter that I am.
 Having started with watercolors, and then oils and now acrylics.
-I‘m challenged each step of the way.
+Being challenged each step of the way.

-When you create landscapes in watercolor, you paint light to dark.
-And you better know the color wheel, because watercolors are transparent.
+When you create Sedona landscape paintings in watercolor, you paint light to dark.
+And you better know the color wheel because watercolors are transparent.
 Believe me, if you paint blue over yellow, you’ll get green.
 So, there’s a lot of planning when using the watercolor medium for wall art.
-For some of my watercolors click here; Sedona Cactus, Drums & Moccasins, and Ferdinand’s Flowers to name a few.
+For some of my watercolors and Sedona art prints, click here; Sedona Cactus, Drums & Moccasins, and Ferdinand’s Flowers, to name a few.

-Now I’m inspired to paint dark to light landscape wall art, the reverse of watercolor.
-So, I decided to see what I could do in creating this new abstract wall art “Inspired” using acrylics and took some workshops in acrylics & abstracts at the Sedona Art Center, here in town.
+Now I’m inspired to paint dark to light in these Sedona landscape wall art, the reverse of watercolor.
+So, I decided to see what I could do in creating this vivid, mystical landscape wall art “Inspired” using acrylics and took some workshops in acrylics & abstracts at the Sedona Art Center here in town.
 And boy am I glad I did!

-My new creation “Inspired” is the result of that 3-day workshop led by CLAUDIA HARTLEY.
-There I discovered a whole new way of looking at landscapes.
+My new creation, “Inspired,” resulted from that 3-day workshop led by CLAUDIA HARTLEY.
+There I discovered a whole new way of looking at contemporary art.
 “Inspired” is Courthouse Butte, here in the Village of Oak Creek, Sedona.
-I’ve painted Courthouse Butte before, titled “Bell Rock Vortex,” and “Fire in the Sky,” also an acrylic on canvas.
+I’ve painted Courthouse Butte before, titled “Bell Rock Vortex,” also acrylic on canvas.
 Compare the two, and I think you’ll agree that there’s a significantly different style of interpretation?
 This Sedona landscape painting is offered as a canvas or metal print.